 The Bible, by its very nature, by its design, invites a variety of interpretations.
 We see the variety evidenced in how people have used and understood it in the past, and how people use and understand it today.
 It has meant widely different things to its readers at different times in history; it means different things to different people today.
 Biblical scholars and non-scholarly readers alike, people of good faith who earnestly want to hear what God is saying through its words, all draw varied beliefs even while looking at the same exact text.

 Our understanding of its meaning is evolving.
 It has to.
 It has to as we discover more about the past, and, more importantly, live more in the present.

-That's how God/ Source/ the Universe planned it.
+That is how God/ Source/ the Universe planned it.
 The Bible itself endorses our having different perspectives.
-Why else would it provide us varying versions of some of the same events?*
+Why else would it provide us varying versions (sometimes contradictory ones) of some of the exact same events?*

-I personally don't think the choices of the stories told, the structure of the histories, lists of laws, lists of names, psalms, proverbs, or anything else in the books of the Bible are accidental or insignificant.
-But that's me.
+I personally do not think the choices of the stories told, the structure of the histories, lists of laws, lists of names, psalms, proverbs, or anything else in the books of the Bible are accidental or insignificant.
+But that is me.
 What about you?